 The ALMA Science Archive (ASA) contains all public and proprietary data of PI-proposal observations.
-The metadata shown and offered for querying are obtained from the raw observations but are presented in a form where each row really does correspond to a separate observation.

-In full operations ALMA is expected to observe about 200TB worth of data every year.
+ALMA is producing currently roughly 300TB worth of raw-data and reduced data products per year.
 These data are stored at the Joint ALMA Observatory in Santiago, Chile and are copied from there to the three ARCs.
 Each ARC holds a complete copy of the ASA.
 (See chapter 14 of the Technical Handbook1 for details.)

-ALMA data are protected by a proprietary period of 12 months, after which they become public.
+ALMA data from Regular and Large Programs are protected by a proprietary period of 12 months, after which they become public.
 The proprietary period of a DDT project data is 6 months.
 All public data can be accessed anonymously.
-Observational metadata are not protected by a proprietary period and are available directly from the ASA as soon as the data have passed the first step of quality control, QA0.
+Observational metadata (e.g., source names and positions, spectral setups, etc.) are not protected by a proprietary period and are available directly from the ASA as soon as the data have passed the first step of quality control, QA0.

-Data from calibration observations carried out during PI observations are public immediately.
+Data from calibration observations carried out during PI observations have no proprietary period.
 As these observations are contained in the data files of the proprietary data, it is currently not possible to extract them in an automatic fashion.
-Should you be interested in calibrator data contained in proprietary observations, please write a ticket to the ALMA Helpdesk and we will extract the data for you on a best-effort basis.
+Should you be interested in calibrator data contained in proprietary observations, please write a ticket to the ALMA Helpdesk, and we will extract the data for you on a best-effort basis.